timhay68/secure-aws-config/README.md

 ## Usage - installation

+### Pre-requisites
+Building and using this library assumes you have the following installed and configured:
+* Java 8+
+* AWS SDK for Java 2.x
+* Gradle 6.x

 ### Gradle, Maven

 To use the annotations, you need to add the dependency to your project: